Archdiocese of Tuguegarao: History

 The missionaries of Order of Preachers first evangelized Cagayan in 1595.
 They brought not only the tenets of Christian faith but also western technologies, infrastructures and ideas that helped in the livelihood and welfare of the Cagayanos.
 The Church of Saint Peter was constructed in 1761.
 It later became the diocesan cathedral.

 The Diocese of Tuguegarao was created April 10, 1910 with decree of the Congregation of the Sacred Consistory "Nova Diocesum Circumscriptio In Insulis Philippinis".
+Until 1910 Tuguegarao was part of the Diocese of Nueva Segovia.
+In the same year the ancient city of "Nueva Segovia" (now Lal-lo) became part of the Diocese of Tuguegarao (the see of the Diocese of Nueva Segovia is in Vigan, since 1758).
 At the time of its foundation until 1951, its territorial jurisdiction stretched from the Batanes to Nueva Vizcaya.

 The first bishop of Tuguegarao was Bishop Maurice P. Foley and he took possession of his diocese on December 6, 1911.
 Father John E. Killion was his secretary.
 He convoked the first Diocesan Synod of Tuguegarao from April 16–19, 1912.
 After his appointment as bishop of Jaro, he was succeeded by Bishop Santiago C. Sancho as the second bishop of Tuguegarao.
 He established the San Jacinto Seminary in 1980 in order to cater to the formation of native clergy and it was given to the administration of Dominicans of the Collegio de San Jacinto.
 He convoked the second Diocesan Synod of Tuguegarao from April 12–14, 1923.

 Sancho was appointed bishop of Nueva Segovia in 1927 and he was succeeded by Bishop Constant J. Jurgens as the third bishop of Tuguegarao.
 He was regarded as the "Teaching Bishop" because of his priority for education as a tool for evangelization.
 He also promoted catechism for children and the devotion to the blessed Mother in his diocese.
 He convoked the third Diocesan Synod of Tuguegarao from August 27–28, 1935.
 Jurgens was the bishop of Tuguegarao during the Second World War.